 Georgia Southwestern State University offers alternative preparation programs for baccalaureate degree holders who have not previously been certified to teach in the State of Georgia.
 The programs operate under the "Approved Program" concept.
-Each student in these programs has a unique curriculum designed that gives credit for previous work and outlines additional coursework needed for the desired certification.
+Each student in these programs has a unique curriculum designed that gives credit for previous work and outlines additional course work needed for the desired certification.
 The time for completion of the program varies, depending on the course load and the number of required classes.
 Successful completion of the program leads to recommendation for certification by Georgia Southwestern State University to the Georgia Professional Standards Commission.

 Students seeking initial certification in Early Childhood, Middle Grades, or Special Education must first apply for graduate admission to Georgia Southwestern State University and meet the requirements for graduate admission, (i.e., appropriate GRE or MAT scores, GPA requirement, etc.).
-Upon acceptance, the student's advisor will evaluate transcripts and plan with the student for certification coursework in addition to the 36-hour M.Ed.
-Program.
-Certification requirements will include at least 15 semester hours of professional education courses, some of which will be taken in a full semester block.
-Student Teaching will be required in addition to all content area course work the student has not completed.
+Upon acceptance, students must complete an Application for Transcript Evaluation.
+An individual curriculum plan is developed from this evaluation that outlines specific requirements for certification.
+These requirements will include at least fifteen semester hours of professional education courses, Student Teaching, and all required course work in the content area not previously completed.

 Students seeking initial certification in any Secondary or P-12 area must first apply for graduate admission to Georgia Southwestern State University as a Non-Degree seeking student.
 Upon acceptance, students must complete an Application for Transcript Evaluation.
 An individual curriculum plan is developed from this evaluation that outlines specific requirements for certification.
-These requirements will include at least fifteen semester hours of professional education courses, Student Teaching, and all required coursework in the content area not previously completed.
-Secondary and P-12 areas are:
+These requirements will include at least fifteen semester hours of professional education courses, Student Teaching, and all required course work in the content area not previously completed.
+Secondary and P-12 areas are

-Art English
+English Biology

-French Health and P.E.
+Chemistry Health and Physical Education

 History Mathematics

-Music Science
+Music